Containers

 Serial processes within a non-interactive batch script

-You can also use Singularity images within a non-interactive batch
+You can also use Singularity containers within a non-interactive batch

 script as you would any other command.
-If your image contains a
+If your container image contains a

 runscript then you can use singularity run